-- b) Building consumption data: Less than 80 % of the building's total office NLA has been excluded due to lack of consumption data using the method described in Section 4.5.6. - c) Building energy or water coverage: The minimum energy or water coverage for the rating scope and spaces included is met, as described in Chapter 7. - d) New buildings and major refurbishments: New buildings or buildings undertaking major refurbishments are eligible for a NABERS rating as soon as 12-months of a rating period can be completed.
-In these cases, the rating period can start as soon as one of the following conditions is met (whichever occurs first)- - 1) 75 % of the office NLA is occupied by tenants; or - 2) it has been two years since the certificate of occupancy (however described in the relevant jurisdiction) was issued.
+- b) Building consumption data: Less than 80 % of the building's total office NLA has been excluded due to lack of consumption data using the method described in Section 4.5.6. - c) Building energy or water coverage: The minimum energy or water coverage for the rating scope and spaces included is met, as described in Chapter 7. - d) New buildings and major refurbishments: New buildings or buildings undertaking major refurbishments are eligible for a NABERS rating as soon as 12 months of a rating period can be completed.
+In these cases, the rating period can start as soon as one of the following conditions is met (whichever occurs first)- - 1) 75 % of the office NLA is occupied by tenants; - 2) it has been two years since the certificate of occupancy (however described in the relevant jurisdiction) was issued; or if a certificate of occupancy was not required, it has been two years since the last Commercial Building Disclosure (CBD) exemption for a major refurbishment expired.

-Note 3: For ratings conducted for Building Energy Efficiency Certificate purposes, a 'major refurbishment' is defined in the Building Energy Efficiency Disclosure Regulations 2010.
-In this case Assessors should confirm with the Commercial Building Disclosure Program team that the works undertaken by the building can be classified as a major refurbishment and what disclosure obligations apply.
+Note 3: For ratings conducted for Building Energy Efficiency Certificate (BEEC) purposes, a 'major refurbishment' is defined in the Building Energy Efficiency Disclosure Regulations 2010.
+In this case Assessors should confirm with the CBD Program team that the works undertaken by the building can be classified as a major refurbishment and what disclosure obligations apply.
 This confirmation should be sought prior to the Assessor contacting the National Administrator regarding the rating and be provided whenever discussing the case.
 A rating may still be required depending on disclosure obligations, possible rating periods, and available data.

-- e) Building Occupancy: A premises is eligible for a rating when it is occupied for at least one day during the rating period.
-Where a premises is fully vacant for the entirety of a rating period it is not eligible for a NABERS Rating for that period. - Note 4: Buildings with high levels of vacancy are eligible for a NABERS rating to be conducted. - Note 5: Where the premises is BEEC-affected, the Assessor may be required to consider other eligible rating periods, and advice should be sought from the Commercial Building Disclosure team. - Note 6: Where a building is potentially subject to CBD Program obligations and cannot complete a NABERS rating due to these eligibility criteria, advice should be sought from the CBD Program for a potential exemption application. - Note 7: Where a tenant requires full base building services to be provided and the minimum energy coverage is met, the affected functional spaces are considered occupied, and a base building rating can be completed.
+e) Building occupancy: A premises is eligible for a rating when it is occupied for at least one day during the rating period.
+Where a premises is fully vacant for the entirety of a rating period it is not eligible for a NABERS Rating for that period.

+Note 4: Buildings with high levels of vacancy are eligible for a NABERS rating to be conducted.

+Note 5: Where the premises is BEEC-affected, the Assessor may be required to consider other eligible rating periods, and advice should be sought from the CBD team.

+Note 6: Where a building is potentially subject to CBD Program obligations and cannot complete a NABERS rating due to these eligibility criteria, advice should be sought from the CBD Program for a potential exemption application.
+The National Administrator may share relevant correspondence from Assessors with the CBD Program to facilitate the processing of exemption applications.

+Note 7: Where a tenant requires full Base Building services to be provided and the minimum energy coverage is met, the affected functional spaces are considered occupied, and a Base Building rating can be completed.
 This is so, even if a space is not actively used by staff.